All Episodes

 So I just know we stopped.

-You know you stop.
+You know, you stopped.

 I do remember if you knew the round home.

-Yeah, sorry guys.
+Yeah, sorry, guys.

-The audio is bad from them, and this woman isn't speaking up, but don't worry, I'll like pause it and give y'all updates of what she's asking them.
+But don't worry, I'll like pause it and give y'all updates of what she's asking him.

 But you guys kind of get the general idea.